dusking/solen/docs/cli.rst

 The commands are idempotent.
 You can run them multiple times.
 Running the transfer commands multiple times will run failed transactions if there are any.
+The bulk-transfer skip-confirm option will make the run faster, but will may reduce the live status reliability.

 Sample flow: